RyanDBarnett/dog-party/README.md

 This is the first project I completed during the front end program at the [Turing School of Software and Design](https://https://turing.io/).
 The point of the project was to build a 1-page static site to practice writing well structured, semantic HTML with clean, precise CSS, as well as adding some user interaction with Javascript and the DOM.

+You can visit the live finished version of this project at https://ryandbarnett.github.io/dog-party/.

 ## Key Features

 * **Responsive** - The content looks good on any screen size
 * **Mobile Menu** - I implemented a mobile menu using Javascript that shows or hides when the user clicks the menu icon.
+* **Takes User Input** - The user can input some text in a field and when they click the 'Name This Dog' button their text will replace part of the main headline text.

 ## Built With